carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 Now let's look at some statistics of our metagenomes:

 ~~~
+sample_sums(metagenome_JC1A)
 summary(metagenome_JC1A@otu_table@.Data)
 ~~~
 {: .language-r}

-The Max, Min and Mean can give us an idea of the eveness, but to have a more visual representation of the α diversity we can now look at a ggplot2 graph created using Phyloseq:
+By the output of the sample_sums command we can see how many reads they are in the library.
+Also, the Max, Min and Mean outout on summary can give us an idea of the eveness.
+Nevertheless, to have a more visual representation of the diversity inside the sample (i.e. α diversity) we can now look at a ggplot2 graph created using Phyloseq:

 ~~~